bpptkg/tlr/README.md

 Note that you have to run the script within your Python virtual environment.

+## Contributing

+See `CONTRIBUTING.md` to learn how to contribute to this project.

 ## Support

 This project is maintained by Indra Rudianto.
 If you have any question about